6one2/StarbucksChallenge/docs/index.md

 # __A model of spending by offer type__

-In an attempt to provide quantifiable granular understanding of the spending habits of the customers and to predict the impact of each offer type on new customers, I tried to model the amount of dollar spent by offer type according to the limited number of features at my disposal (age, gender, date of registration, and income).
+In an attempt to provide a quantifiable, granular understanding of the spending habits of the customers and to predict the impact of each offer type on new customers, I tried to model the amount of dollar spent by offer type according to the limited number of features at my disposal (age, gender, date of registration, and income).

-After encoding the gender, and changing the date of registration into a time stamp in seconds, I added the individual total spending over 30 days as a features to test the relevance of a linear regression.
-Unfortunately, after testing several tunings of data filtering, normalization, and model parameters it appears that a linear model yield rather poor relevance: in the best model considering the `discount` offers, only 62% of the variance of the test dataset was explained by our predicted values of spending.
+After encoding the gender, and changing the date of registration into a timestamp in seconds, I added the individual total spending over 30 days as a feature to test the relevance of linear regression.
+Unfortunately, after testing several tunings of data filtering, normalization, and model parameters it appears that a linear model yielded rather poor predictions: in the best model considering the `discount` offers, only 62% of the variance of the test dataset was explained by our predicted values of spending.

 <div style="width: 100%; overflow: hidden; position: relative;">
     <div style="width:55% ; float: left; text-align: center;"><img src="./assets/truth_vs_preds.png" width="100%"></div>